TBD54566975/web5-rs/docs/rfcs/rcf-0001/README.md

 ## Role in Web5 Development

+The common sequence of events to a change or addition to the standard Web5 API would follow:

+1. RFC + changes to the APID
+2. Consensus among stakeholders to (1)
+3. Implementation in Rust
+4. Bind the Rust implementation to the target languages
+5. Implementation in the target languages with use of the binded code (4)

-The APID is codified in a Custom DSL (domain-specific language) syntax.
+The APID is codified in a [Custom DSL](../../API_DESIGN.md#custom-dsl) (domain-specific language) syntax.
 See [Alternatives](#alternatives) below for exploration of alternative solutions.
 The Custom DSL is not expected to have deterministic assurances via programmatic integrations, the test vectors provide assurances, but instead the Custom DSL is intended to convey a design to a developer in a fast, easy, and accessible manor; the goal of the Custom DSL is for the developer to attend to their target language, not the design codification.

 The APID is asserted to act as a floor, or a baseline, of feature support — each implementation may choose to expose publicly facing APIs which are beyond the scope of the APID.

 The APID defines semantic & name requirements for the given set of features.
 Unique language idioms are not within the scope of the APID.

-The common sequence of events to a change or addition to the standard Web5 API would follow:

-1. RFC w/ attached changes to the APID
-2. Consensus among stakeholders to (1)
-3. Implementation in Rust
-4. Bind the Rust implementation to the target languages
-5. Implementation in the target languages with use of the binded code (4)

 The APID is constructed in a fashion such that the concepts span any target language, so long as that target language supports the [Primitive Concepts](../../API_DESIGN.md#primitive-concepts) and the [High-Level Concepts](../../API_DESIGN.md#high-level-concepts) defined in the APID.